 But why use gold when we could use copper in electronics?
 Copper is a much cheaper option and a better conductor of electricity.

-Copper is the most common metal used in wiring.
+Wiring most commonly uses copper above all other metals.
 But gold is chosen over copper in electronics because of a few distinct advantages:

 - Gold is more ductile and malleable, making it easier to work with.